Learn how to publish a collection catalogue with Quire

 In a collection catalogue, there will typically be a visual table of contents for just the catalogue entries.
 To create a page with a list or visual grid of all the object entries, the entries themselves need to be grouped in their own section.
 In Quire, this means putting them in a subdirectory within the main

-content directory (Read more about it in the Pages and Plain Text page of this guide).
+content directory.
+(Read more about it in the Pages Types & Structure section of this guide).

 In this example, inside the